The Parish Council consists of eight councillors who are elected every four years. The next elections are scheduled for May 2023.

 The parish council works towards improving community well-being and providing better services for the village.
 They are the tier of local government below the level of North Lincolnshire council and are the tier of local government closest to residents.

 For more information on the roles and responsibilities of parish councils see the Wikipedia page on parish councils in England.

 How is the parish council funded?

 The council, like all parish councils, is funded by the parish precept.
 This is an amount of money that is paid as a proportion of the council tax, collected by North Lincolnshire Council.
-It is paid by all eligible households in Hibaldstow.
-In 2014/15 this is £18.42 for a band D property.

 For more information on council tax go to the North Lincolnshire council tax pages.